aboard-io/pg_gen/README.md

   ```

 - [ ] Options for how codegen works.
 E.g., optional resolve methods.
 Right now
-      I'm just using `dataloader`, which helps batch queries and avoids N+1.
+      I'm just using `dataloader`, which helps batch db queries and avoids N+1.
 - [ ] Overrides/customization.
 E.g., it'd be nice to be able to write some
       config or override code that allows you to provide your own resolver for a
       specific field, etc. Similar to above.